 - Folate deficiency may increase risk of miscarriage and cause neural tube defects.

 - Vitamin B6 deficiency as well as Magnesium deficiency may disrupt estrogen and/or progesterone metabolism, creating a hormonal imbalance that leads to irregular ovulation.

 - Zinc deficiency may lead to birth defects, low birth weight and infertility.

 - Choline deficiency and/or Inositol deficiency may cause abnormal fetal development.

 Poor nutrition is not the only cause of vitamin and mineral deficiencies.
 Certain medications can also cause deficiencies.
 One example is oral estrogens, such as those in birth control pills, which tend to cause folate, B-12 and B-6 deficiencies.

 A healthy pregnancy and delivery is heavily influenced by your lifestyle before conception.
-Women’s Specialty Healthcare can help you create a healthy eating plan and determine any supplements that may be needed to start you on your journey to motherhood.
+Our doctors can help you determine the first steps to take before conception to start you on your journey to motherhood.

 To request an appointment with one of our doctors to discuss a preconception plan, please complete the form below.